- Alcester Office +44 (0)1789 765522

 e) the time spent;

 f) the place and Circumstances in which the work was done.

 29.1.3 If the other side is or becomes legally aided, it is highly unlikely that you will recover your costs, even if you are successful.

 29.1.4 If you are unsuccessful, or the Court so orders for some other reason, you may be ordered to pay the other side’s costs.
-We will discuss with you whether the likely outcome will justify the expense/risk.
+We will discuss with you probable outcomes to help you decide if this will justify the expense/risk.

 29.2 Some documents are ‘privileged’ from production to the other party in an action.
 Broadly, this includes all documents created in anticipation of litigation for the purposes of seeking legal advice.
 Please do not assume that all documents created in connection with this matter will be privileged.
 We recommend that you seek advice from us before any document is created which might fall into this category.
 This will be particularly important if you are corresponding directly with the other party or parties on a ‘without prejudice’ basis.

 29.3.1 Legal expenses insurance may be included in your contracts of insurance and you should check your policies to see if you are covered.
 Your policy may cover your costs and/or your liability to pay the other side’s costs.
 If you believe you are covered, please discuss this with us so that we can assist you in notifying your insurer.
 If you do not have legal expenses insurance, you may be able to purchase insurance to cover you in the event that you have to pay the other side’s costs.